Skip to main content

 tip

-Use advanced black reference calibration whenever possible for the best results.
+Use Advanced black reference calibration whenever possible for the best results.

 caution

-After a take is saved to the SSD or a SLOW file, the black reference mode cannot be changed
+After a Take is saved to the SSD or a SLOW file, the Black Reference Mode cannot be changed

 Black Reference Button